omaraflak/Fingerprint/README.md

 # Fingerprint Dialog [ ![Download](https://api.bintray.com/packages/omaflak/maven/fingerprintdialog/images/download.svg) ](https://bintray.com/omaflak/maven/fingerprintdialog/_latestVersion)

-Short Android library that allows you to create fingerprint dialogs for authentications.
+Android library that allows you to create fingerprint dialogs for authentications.
+You can either choose to use a **CryptoObject** or not.

 # Dependencie